Masque & Spectacle reads submissions for its bi-annual issues November 1 – January 31 and May 1 – July 31.

 While traditional plays are welcome, we are particularly interested in innovative and/or interdisciplinary texts that break new ground, either in relation to their subject matter, or in how the text itself is performed/written/represented on stage.

 Playwrights may submit one previously unpublished 10-minute play for consideration.
 The script should be accompanied by a cover letter, which includes your name, address, phone number, and email address.
 Proper playwriting format should be used.
 If you are uncertain about this format, several examples can be found online.

 Send drama submissions to firstname.lastname@example.org.
 Attach written submissions in a single Word doc or docx file, and include the word “DRAMA” in the email subject line.

-Please send reviews to email@example.com Include the word “BOOK REVIEW” in the email subject line.
+Please send reviews to email@example.com.
+Please include the phrase “BOOK REVIEW” in the email subject line.